Cars - NL Host Nation

 • Telephone number

-As soon as the above information has been received, the form ‘Aanvraag rijbewijs (niet) woonachtig in Nederland’, along with instructions for filling it out, will be send by post to the person in question at the Dutch postal address provided.
+As soon as the above information has been received, the form Aanvraag rijbewijs (niet) woonachtig in Nederland will be sent by post to the person in question at the Dutch postal address provided, together with instructions for filling it in.
 The RDW cannot send the application form by email.

 Required documents

-The instructions accompanying the application form will explain what documents must be submitted with the completed and signed form, in order to exchange the foreign driving licence for a Dutch driving licence.
+The instructions accompanying the application form will explain what documents must be submitted with the completed and signed form in order to exchange the foreign driving licence for a Dutch driving licence.

 Submitting the application